okfn/opendatahandbook-old/README.rst

 1. Go to https://www.transifex.net/projects/p/opendatamanual/
 2. Add translation for specified language (and a team)

-Building a translation of the manual
+Building a translation of the handbook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Download the translated all.pot file and copy it to (where ``lang``